30th April 2006 – St. Bees to Ennerdale Bridge – 18 miles

 I had already read that this was a very recent stone circle and has no ancient origins, so I wasn’t disappointed by the fact that it’s not very interesting and pushed on along the road towards tonight’s lodgings.

 I arrived at the Shepherd’s Arms at 14:54 and decided to try my luck.
-Although strictly speaking most B&B’s would prefer you not to turn up before 16:00 I never arrived that late at any of my accommodation and was always received warmly and with an “of course your not too early”.
+Although strictly speaking most B&B’s would prefer you not to turn up much before 16:00 I never arrived that late at any of my accommodation and was always received warmly and with an “of course you’re not too early”.
 Having said that there were one or two occasions where I spent time in a pub killing time until I felt comfortable about knocking on a door, as arriving at 14:00 is stretching things a little.
 But then, time in the pub is one of the perks of setting out at 07:30.

 The reception at the Shepherd’s was jammed with about 15 bags, all presumably delivered by Sherpa or Packhorse for the hotel guests.
 I had purchased my new cargo bag mainly because of it’s size, lightweight and flexibility, but also because it’s bright red and you couldn’t miss it in a crowd of other bags.
 I man-handled it and my pack up a narrow flight of stairs to my room for the night.